MicrosoftDocs/microsoft-salescopilot-docs/articles/architecture.md

 ms.localizationpriority: medium
 ---

-# Architecture of Sales in Microsoft 365 Copilot
+# Architecture of Sales agent

 This article contains links to download the Sales app architecture document and top 10 most frequently asked questions about the Sales app architecture.